LeeMoriya/Expedition/README.md

 **[Download the latest version of Expedition here](https://github.com/LeeMoriya/Expedition/releases/tag/v1.2)**

-To install Expeditions, simply place the Expedition.dll file into your 'Mods' folder and apply it with Partiality, or if using BepInEx, place it in your Plugins folder.
+To install Expedition, simply place the Expedition.dll file into your 'Mods' folder and apply it with Partiality, or if using BepInEx, place it in your Plugins folder.

 Expedition is self-updating!
 When newer versions of the mod are available, you will receive a popup notifying you when entering the Expedition screen:
 ![Updater](https://i.imgur.com/8yixASS.png)